svoop/aixm/README.md

 ### OFM

-This extension adds proprietary tags and attributes (most of which are prefixed with `xt_`) aiming to improve importing the resulting AIXM into the OGN originative suite:
+This extension adds proprietary tags and attributes (most of which are prefixed with `xt_`) aiming to improve importing the resulting AIXM into the OFM originative suite:

 * `<AIXM-Snapshot version="4.5 + OFM extensions of version 0.1" (...) />`<br>root node with extended version string